orientechnologies/orientdb-docs/SQL-Create-Property.md

     - **link**
     - **byte**
 - **linked-class**, the contained class in containers (see above).
-- `UNSAFE`, optional, avoid check on existent records.
+- **UNSAFE**, optional, avoid check on existent records.
 With millions of records this operation could take time.
-If you are sure the property is new, you can skip the check by using `UNSAFE`.
+If you are sure the property is new, you can skip the check by using **UNSAFE**.
 Since 2.0.

+## Existing Data Validation

+On Property creation the data is checked for **property** and **type**, in case the persistent data has not compatible values for the specified **type** the property creation fail, no other constraint are applied on the persistent data.

 ## Examples